tribp/Getting-Started-CSS/README.md

         Example: if we set

-		* Body `{box-sizing:border-box}` -> all decending child elemnts would inherit this, BUT browsers somtimes overwrites it.
-So better is to address ALL element by `*`
+		* Body `{box-sizing:border-box}` -> all decending child elemnts would inherit this, BUT browsers somtimes overwrite it.
+So better is to address ALL elements by `*`
             ```css
 			* {
 			box-sizing: border-box;